“Papa, hurry up, we’ll be late!” I coaxed him along catching his eye in the mirror trying to rush him to his 80th birthday celebration.

 Defiantly his otherwise beautiful hair refused to comply.

 “It’s fine Papa, plus you’ll wear your hat since it’s cold.”
 I watched him tuck his shirt in and reach for his belt.
-Pleased that he had a full head of hair.
+He was pleased that he still had a full head of hair.

 Papa and I shared our hairstyles; we both wore it short, or rather I wore mine like his.
-Always had, except for a few years in my late teens after I stopped sharing his barber and had equated being more feminine to having longer hair.
+Always had, except for a few years in my late teens after I stopped sharing his barber and had had gotten a perm.

 I can still remember my routine haircuts at around 8 years old.